mcjazzyfunky/js-widgets/README.md

   memoize: true,

   init(c, getProps) {
-    // We will update them before each rendering, so we
+    // We will update these varables before each rendering
+    // (see the prepareView(...) call below), so we
     // do not have to "unwrap"  those values all the time
     // by calling the corresponding getter methods let
       props = getProps(),